 Many Civil Service employers now have intranet sites where their terms and conditions of employment are expanded upon.

-The PCS web site has a wealth of resources intended to assist members and representatives understand the law relating to employment.
+This website has a wealth of resources intended to assist members and representatives understand the law relating to employment.

 The internet can be a rich source of advice and guidance on employment issues – but it is important to ensure that any sites that you rely on are giving advice appropriate for UK employment law and that they are reputable.

-PCS would suggest the following as good sources of advice:
+We suggest the following as good sources of advice: